GummyBear/neurodreams/README.md

 Chose some files for processing, wait a while and get the archive with art.

-Some examples in my instagram: www.instagram.com/gummybear
+Some examples in my instagram: www.instagram.com/x.gummybear

-Need GPU support (now used only CPU).

 Thanks Andrej Karpathy for inspiration (https://github.com/karpathy/convnetjs).